 - Attendance at a minimum of 75% of Board meetings (including specially scheduled meetings for strategy and business planning).
-Directors can attend meetings via any agreed technology1 (eq. teleconference, videoconference, etc). - Advice to the Chair, Deputy Chair, Company Secretary or other Director to present on important agenda items where a Director will have a planned absence from a meeting. - Active involvement in at least one committee of the Board, or alternate (eg. consumer and carer selection panel). - Completion of all scheduled Board skills training or professional development. - Active participation in and contribution to discussions at Board meetings, with input informed by ensuring all agenda papers are read and considered prior to meetings.
+Directors can attend meetings via any agreed technology1 (eg. teleconference, videoconference, etc).
+While appropriate use of technology is supported, Directors should attend scheduled face to face meetings in person whenever possible to foster relationships with other Directors and the senior staff. - Advice to the Chair, Deputy Chair, Company Secretary or other Director to present on important agenda items where a Director will have a planned absence from a meeting. - Active involvement in at least one committee of the Board, or alternate (eg. consumer and carer selection panel). - Completion of all scheduled Board skills training or professional development. - Active participation in and contribution to discussions at Board meetings, with input informed by ensuring all agenda papers are read and considered prior to meetings.